-Exceptional finance expense of \$203 million for the year ended December 31, 2019 primarily relates to \$200 million in costs associated with debt redemption and refinancing activity in August 2019 and November 2019, principally comprising premium payable on the early redemption of the notes of \$165 million, accelerated amortization of deferred finance costs, interest charges from the call date to date of redemption and a charge related to the termination of derivative financial instruments.
+Exceptional finance expense of \$203 million for the year ended December 31, 2019 primarily relates to \$200 million in costs associated with debt redemption and refinancing activity in August 2019 and November 2019, principally comprising applicable redemption premium of \$165 million, accelerated amortization of deferred finance costs, interest charges from the call date to date of redemption and a charge related to the termination of derivative financial instruments.
 Exceptional finance expense was \$22 million for the year ended December 31, 2018 and mainly comprised \$10 million in costs relating to the redemption in July 2018 of the Group's \$440 million 6.000% Senior Notes due 2021 and \$6 million relating to the loss on the termination of the related \$440 million U.S. dollar to euro CCIRS.